garfieldnate/garfieldnate.github.io/src/pages/posts/2011-11-06-itadaki-gosen-and-ipadic-27.md

 <ResponsiveFigure
     class_="center"
     src="/assets/blog/gosen.png"
     alt="Screenshot of the 'reading processor demo' tool that comes with GoSen.
 The window shows '情報スーパーハイウェイ' analyzed into consitituent words and assigned part of speech.
-The conrols for editing the processor's output are also open." title="Will's desktop.
-Sure, it looks normal to us now..."/>
+The conrols for editing the processor's output are also open."/>

 Notice that it tokenizes the sentence, gives readings, and allows you to choose among alternatives analyses.
 It also gives information on part of speech and inflection.